 The following is the breakdown and definitions of grades distributed for courses completed:

-- I indicates work not completed within the trimester period.
+I indicates work not completed within the semester period.

-- W indicates an authorized withdrawal from a course unit after the trimester has commenced.
+W indicates an authorized withdrawal from a course unit after the semester has commenced.

-A student who receives a grade of “I” for a course must complete the remaining work within the time of the next semester (whether the student is enrolled in course work or not during that subsequent semester).
-If the work is not completed within that time, the “I” will remain on the transcript permanently, and the course must be repeated to produce a satisfactory grade.
-When it is physically impossible for the student to remove this grade within the time limit, he or she must obtain a written extension of time from the dean of his or her school.
+An Incomplete grade ("I") Is a provisional grade given by an instructor to a student who has otherwise maintained throughout the semester a passing grade in the course, but who has failed to take the semester examination or complete the final project for reasons beyond his or her control.
+"I" grades are not granted to students automatically.
+Rather, the submission of an "I" grade is at the discretion of the course instructor to whom the student must make the request for an "I" grade.
+A student who receives a grade of “I” for a course must complete the remaining work within the timeframe of the next semester immediately following that in which the "I" was submitted (regardless of whether the student is enrolled in course work or not during that subsequent semester).
+The instructor sets a time limit for completing the work no later than the last day of final examinations of the following semester.
+If the work is not completed successfully within that time, the “I” will remain on the transcript permanently.
+The student must re-register for the course, and complete the course with a satisfactory grade to receive credit for the course.
+When it is impossible for the student to remove this grade within the time limit, he or she must obtain a written extension of time from his or her program director, as well as the dean of his or her school.

 No grade will be changed after the graduate degree is awarded.